-Prospective trainees must:
+Prospective trainees must have:

-- have completed RACP Basic Training, including the • Written and Clinical Examinations. - hold a General medical registration with the Medical • Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa. - have been appointed to an appropriate Advanced ۰ Training position.
+- completed RACP Basic Training, including the Written and Clinical Examinations. - general medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa. - been appointed to an appropriate Advanced Training position.